aksommerville/spellingbee/README.md

 - - - - Same, but make them charge instantly: I can't even get east of the wall.
 - - - - Normal foe, but delaying my first strike until charge begins: Reached Rabbit with exactly one HP.
 Took about 10 min.
 - - - - Again playing hard: 8 min, 72 HP, 26 XP.
 I'm sure I can reach the rabbit with 100 HP... have to prove it tho.
+- - - - ...ok I've got thru with 100 HP, even past the rabbit :)
 - - [ ] Garden
 - - [ ] Cellar
 - - [ ] Queen's Chambers